 Visionworks Little League World Series Activation

-Baseball fans are getting the chance to test their skills in the Visionworks Big Hitter VR Game at the 2017 Little League Baseball® World Series this week.
+Baseball fans are getting the chance to test their skills in the Visionworks Big Hitter VR Game at the 2017 and 2018 Little League Baseball® World Series.
 The VR game allows fans to walk into a virtual ballpark, step up to the home plate, and hit a homerun with a real baseball bat.